GenClouds/aws-csa-a-notes/Notes-24Aug.md

 ### Important Considerations

 - **Effective Permissions**: The effective permissions for identities within an account are determined by the overlap between identity policies and SCPs.

+# CloudWatch Logs

+**CloudWatch Logs** is a public, regional service provided by AWS.
+It can be used from various environments including:

+- AWS (from within a VPC)
+- On-premises systems
+- Other cloud platforms (assuming appropriate AWS permissions and network connectivity)

+## Purpose

+CloudWatch Logs is primarily used to:

+- **Store** logging data
+- **Monitor** logs
+- **Access** logging data

+## Logging Data

+At a basic level, logging data consists of:

+- Information
+- Timestamps (e.g., year, month, day, hours, minutes, seconds, time zones)

+## Built-in Integrations

+CloudWatch Logs has built-in integrations with several AWS services, including:

+- EC2
+- VPC Flow Logs
+- Lambda
+- CloudTrail
+- Route 53
+- And many more...

+## Metric Filters

+CloudWatch Logs also has the capability to take logging data and generate metrics through **Metric Filters**.